ganlvtech/blueking-django-startup-project/README.md

 You can do everything you want.

 There must be a `settings.py` in root directory, because `DJANGO_SETTINGS_MODULE` is set to `settings` from container's environment variables.

+Static files are served outside the container.
+So you must put static files under `/static/` and upload `/static/` to the server.
+Putting them under each app's dir and serve them by Django is not available.

 Blueking Django Framework provide lots of modules helping DevOps, such as traffic analyser, mailer, sms sender, logger, QQ login, permission control and Mako template engine.
 They are too heavy.
 A normal web application may not need them.